ECON 301: The Economics of Entrepreneurship

 Goals and Objectives of the Course

-After successful completion of the course, the students will be able to:
+Students, who successfully complete the course, will be able to:

-- Analyze resource allocation options in the entrepreneurship model
+1) Analyze resource allocation options in an entrepreneurial model

 Students will be assessed through examinations, in class activities, and written assignments (e.g., a paper on entrepreneurial strategies).

 Date Action Reviewed by